2 Ways to Delete App Leftover Files on Mac

-Related Article: 4 Proven Ways to Permanently Delete Files on macOS
+Related Article: 4 Proven Ways to Permanently Delete Files on Mac

 The Bottom Line

-That's all for how to remove leftovers of uninstalled apps on Mac.
+That's how to remove the files remaining after uninstalling a program on Mac.
 Which method do you want to try first?

 By the way, BuhoCleaner does more than cleaning up the leftovers.
 It can also help you clean and speed up your Mac with just a few clicks.
 Give it a try now.
 It's free.